CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

    This code retrieves and prints the names of all existing `MLflow experiments`.

-1. To retrieve a specific experiment, you can get it by its name:
+1. Add a new cell to retrieve a specific experiment, you can get it by its name and run the cell:

     ```python
    experiment_name = "experiment-churn"